-Scholar-in-Training Awards are highly competitive and are presented to fewer than ten percent of applicants.
-The Award recognizes outstanding young investigators who will be presenting meritorious proffered papers at the AACR Annual Meeting.
+Scholar-in-Training Awards are highly competitive and are presented to fewer than 10 percent of applicants.
+The award recognizes outstanding young investigators who will be presenting meritorious proffered papers at the AACR Annual Meeting.

 Applications for Scholar-in-Training Awards for the 2015 AACR Annual Meeting are now closed.
 Applications were received through the Annual Meeting Abstract Submission portal which closed on December 3, 2014.
 Scholar-in-Training Awards are not available for late-breaking abstracts.

 - Be the first author and presenter of an abstract accepted for presentation at the Annual Meeting.

 - Be a member of the AACR in good standing (dues paid through 2014).
 Applicants who are not yet members may complete an application for AACR membership prior to the abstract submission deadline.

 - Currently be in a mentored position.
 Graduate students, medical students and residents, and clinical and postdoctoral fellows or equivalent from any country in the world are welcome to apply.

 - Complete a certification form to confirm they meet the award eligibility criteria.

 Applicants may apply for more than one travel award, but may only receive one.
 Employees or subcontractors of for-profit private industry are not eligible.

 All successful applicants for the AACR Annual Meeting 2015 have been notified.
 Unfortunately, we are only able to provide Scholar-in-Training Awards to a fraction of the qualified applicants.
 See the list of the